How I built a Flask application that integrates with Travis CI and OpenShift

 I like to use MySQL Workbench while building and testing to watch what's happening in the database.
 To use that with OpenShift, I had to jump through a few small hoops.

-• The SSH Hostname is the full name of your OpenShift gear where MySQL is installed.
-It should look like namespace-appname.rhcloud.com
+- The SSH Hostname is the full name of your OpenShift gear where MySQL is installed.
+It should look like

-• The SSH Username is the gear's Unique Identifier.
-This can be found by looking at the OPENSHIFT_GEAR_UUID environment variable.
+environment variable.
 It can also be found in the web console, but looking at the "remote access" section.
 It shows a connection string.
 You need the username portion.
-This is the part that appears before the @ in the ssh longuniquestring@namespace-appname.rhcloud.com command.
+This is the part that appears before the@

-• Set the SSH key file.
-On Windows this is in \Users\<username>\.ssh\id_rsa by default
+command. - Set the SSH key file.
+On Windows this is in

-• Set MySQL Hostname equal to the value in OPENSHIFT_MYSQL_DB_HOST
+by default - Set MySQL Hostname equal to the value in

 I want to play with automated testing.
 The idea behind this is to get a jump start on a goal for next year at work and to learn something new.
 I'd like to utilize Travis CI to perform the tests and if they pass, deploy to OpenShift.
 If the tests fail, I don't want to push a broken build to OpenShift.
 That's the goal...we'll see how it turns out.
 But, the first step is getting Travis CI and OpenShift talking to one another.